awsdocs/amazon-guardduty-user-guide/doc_source/guardduty_upload_lists.md

 Threat lists consist of known malicious IP addresses\.
 GuardDuty generates findings based on threat lists\.
 At any given time, you can have up to six uploaded threat lists per AWS account per region\.

 Users from master GuardDuty accounts can upload and manage trusted IP lists and threat lists\.
 Users from member GuardDuty accounts CANNOT upload and manage lists\.
 Trusted IP lists and threat lists that are uploaded by the master account are imposed on GuardDuty functionality in its member accounts\.
 In other words, in member accounts GuardDuty generates findings based on activity that involves known malicious IP addresses from the master's threat lists and does not generate findings based on activity that involves IP addresses from the master's trusted IP lists\.
-For more information, see [Managing AWS Accounts in Amazon GuardDuty](guardduty_accounts.md)\.
+For more information, see [Managing Accounts in Amazon GuardDuty](guardduty_accounts.md)\.

 **Important**
 GuardDuty uses the same [`AWSServiceRoleForAmazonGuardDuty` service\-linked role](guardduty_managing_access.md#guardduty_service-access) that is automatically assigned to it when you enable GuardDuty for the permissions required to evaluate your trusted IP lists and threat lists\.